-Dynamic modeling and feedback control of a piezobased milli-actuator

-R.A. de Callafon, D.H.F.
-Harper, R.E.
+Experimental modeling and feedback control of a piezo-based milli-actuator R.A. de Callafon^{}, D.H.F.
+Harper[†], R.E.
 Skelton and F.E.
-Talke $\sharp$

-University of California, San Diego Dept. of Applied Mechanics and Engineering Sciences 9500 Gilman Drive La Jolla, CA 92093-0411, U.S.A.

-Abstract.
-In magnetic disk drive actuators, the application of piezo electric material can be used to refine and accomplish track following in (extremely) high track density magnetic data storage.
+Talke[‡] University of California, San Diego Dept. of Applied Mechanics and Engineering Sciences 9500 Gilman Drive La Jolla, CA 92093-0411, U.S.A.
+Abstract In magnetic disk drive actuators, requirements to record and read data at higher track densities has made mechanical resonances of the servo actuator, suspension and the head gimbal assembly a critial consideration.
+The application of piezo electric material in the servo actuator can be used to refine and accomplish track following in (extremely) high track density magnetic data storage by controlling the mechanical resonance modes and serving as a so-called milli-actuator.
 In this paper the results on the modeling and control of a piezobased milli-actuator are presented.
-The modeling is done on the basis of a least squares curve fitting of an estimated frequency response and taking into account uncertainties in the modeled resonance modes of the actuator.
-The design and implementation of a robust controller provides a high bandwidth and accurate positioning of the tip of the suspension and illustrates the efficiency of the piezo-based milli-actuator.

-Keywords.
-System identification; piezoelectric; robust control; high track density recording
+The modeling is done on the basis of a least squares curve fitting of an estimated frequency response and taking into account uncertainties in the modeled resonance modes of the servo actuator.
+The design and implementation of a robust Author to whom all correspondence may be addressed, email: callafon@ucsd.edu Now with IBM Storage Systems Division, 5600 Cottle Rd., San Jose, CA 95193 Center for Magnetic Recording Research at UCSD controller provides a high bandwidth and accurate positioning of the tip of the suspension and illustrates the efficiency of the piezo-based milli-actuator. keywords: System identification; piezoelectric; robust control; high track density recording.